codelabspro/engine-guides/Twitterus/CreatingAnApp.md

     var Twitterus = require('./Twitterus');
     var FamousEngine = require('famous/core/FamousEngine');
-    // start the Engine
+    // Start the Engine
     FamousEngine.init();
-    // create the app and pass in the target element var twitterus = FamousEngine.createScene().addChild(new Twitterus());
+    // Create the app and pass in the target element var twitterus = FamousEngine.createScene().addChild(new Twitterus());

 And the code below in `Twitterus.js`.